medina-matthew/password-strength-tester/README.md

-# password-strength-tester
+# Password Strength Tester

-This project will be my first project.
-I will be doing a password strength tester in python.
+This project is a password strength tester written in Python.
+It aims to evaluate the strength of passwords based on multiple factors, providing feedback and recommendations for improvement.
+This is my first project and will be published on my GitHub.

-# Project Overview
+## Project Overview

-You will be asked to input a password into the terminal where my program will test its strength.
+The password strength tester evaluates passwords by checking for:

-Some of the main factors include:
+	•	Length (minimum recommended length)
-  Length:
+	•	Uppercase letters
-  Upper Case letters:
+	•	Lowercase letters
-  Lower Case Letters:
+	•	Numbers
-  Numbers:
+	•	Special characters
-  Special Characters:
+	•	Commonly used passwords (the tester checks against a list of common passwords to prevent weak choices)
-  Common Passwords:
+	•	Password Entropy (a measure of how unpredictable the password is)

-  Password Entropy:
+### Ratings:

-Once tested, the tester will provide feedback and recommendations based off of critera met/not met.
+The tester provides the following ratings based on the password’s strength:

-Possible ratings include:
+	•	Super Weak
-  Super Weak
+	•	Weak
-  Weak
+	•	Okay
-  Okay
+	•	Strong
-  Strong
+	•	Extra Strong

-  Extra Strong
+## Usage Examples

-# Usage Examples
+Here are some examples of passwords and their expected strength ratings:

-Input any of these passwords to see what their strength would be, as well as some recommendations as to how to make it stronger:
+	•	123456 – Super Weak
-  List
+	•	Password123! – Okay
-  Multiple
+	•	G#k4L%p9z – Strong

-  Passwords
+Simply input your password in the terminal, and the program will analyze it and provide feedback on how to strengthen it.

-  Here
+## Future Improvements

-# Future Improvements
+In future updates, I plan to add:

-Some future improvements that I would like to try and add include:
+	•	A recommended password generator to suggest strong passwords.
-  Recommended password generator
+	•	Feedback on how long it would take for the password to be cracked using brute force.
-  Feedback to about how long it would take for the password to be compromised
+	•	Integration with external APIs (like HaveIBeenPwned) to check if the password has been compromised.